 Benefits:

-• High in healthy fats and protein: Nut butter provides essential nutrients that help in maintaining energy levels and satiety.
+- High in healthy fats and protein: Nut butter provides essential nutrients that help maintain energy levels and satiety.

 Usage: